 The IRS tax consequences of a student debt settlement should also be considered in your personal finance budget comparisons.
 The amount of the loan you don’t pay is considered “forgiven” and will be considered taxable income on your tax return.

-If you have more than one student loan, the debt consolidation option can be used for federal student loans and loans from private lenders.
+If you have more than one student loan, debt consolidation can be used for federal student loans and loans from private lenders.
 With debt consolidation, you’ll group your loans together and receive a new interest rate and a new payment plan under a single account.
 You won’t have to manage multiple loans, interest rates, and monthly payments.

 The disadvantage of consolidation is that existing unpaid interest gets added to your principal balance, and you’ll end up paying new interest on your old interest.
 You may also have a longer term to repay your loan.

-4. Other Student Loan Debt Relief Options
+Other Student Loan Debt Relief Options:

 If you qualify for an income-driven plan, you can make payments based on your income.
 The loan will be reviewed every year and will be adjusted according to the changes in your income.
 If you lose your job before the review period, you can simply call the lender and ask them to reevaluate your monthly payment.

 Forbearance is another option for federal student loan borrowers.
 When your loan is in forbearance, you don’t have to make payments for a year, but your loan will still be charged interest.
 You do have the option of making interest-only payments during your forbearance, and that will save you money down the road.

-At the end of the forbearance period when your repayments begin, the interest charged gets added on to the principal balance.
+At the end of the forbearance period when your repayments begin, the interest charged gets added to the principal balance.
 Then your repayments will start with interest charged on the new balance that includes your old interest.
 Basically, you’ll be charged interest on interest unless you pay the interest amount proactively.
 You’ll end up paying more than your original payment plan if you use the forbearance option, but you’ll keep your student loan out of default.